MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/services/foreground-services.md

 StopForeground(true);
 ```

-If the service is halted with a call to `StopSelf` or `StopService`, then the status bar notificaiton will likewise be removed.
+If the service is halted with a call to `StopSelf` or `StopService`, the status bar notification will be removed.

 ## Related Links